f4exb/sdrangel/plugins/channelrx/remotetcpsink/readme.md

 <h4>SSL Certificate</h4>

 Specify an SSL certificate .pem file.
 This is required to use SDRangel wss protocol.
+This file can be generated in the same way as for a web server.

 <h4>SSL Key</h4>

 Specify an SSL key .pem file.
 This is required to use SDRangel wss protocol.
+This file can be generated in the same way as for a web server.

 <h4>List Server</h4>

-Check to list the server in a public directory on sdrangel.com.
+Check to list the server in a public directory on https://sdrangel.com.
-This will allow other users to find and connect to the server via the Map feature.
+This will allow other users to find and connect to the server via the [Map Feature](../../feature/map/readme.md).

 <h4>Address</h4>